malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _todo: Estimate of layer depth in brain?_

-_todo: I use the term multi-step processing to clarify that I am referring to a particular form of recurrency where, for some materially significant portion of the process, the majority of its outcome is fed back as input.... yeesh, this is hard to quantify. _
+_todo: I use the term multi-iteration processing to clarify that I am referring to a particular form of recurrency where, for some materially significant portion of the process, the majority of its outcome is fed back as input.... yeesh, this is hard to quantify. _

-_Todo: To avoid confusion with micro-level recurrency, this article uses the term "multi-step processing". or should I use multi-iteration processing everywhere instead?_
+_Todo: To avoid confusion with micro-level recurrency, this article uses the term "multi-iteration processing". or should I use multi-iteration processing everywhere instead?_